mindspore-ai/mindinsight/mindinsight/mindconverter/README.md

 ## Overview

-MindConverter is a migration tool to transform the model scripts from PyTorch or TensorFlow to Mindspore.
-Users can migrate their PyTorch or TensorFlow models to Mindspore rapidly with minor changes according to the conversion report.
+MindConverter is a migration tool to transform the model scripts from PyTorch or TensorFlow to MindSpore.
+Users can migrate their PyTorch or TensorFlow models to MindSpore rapidly with minor changes according to the conversion report.

 ## Installation

-Mindconverter is a submodule in MindInsight.
+MindConverter is a submodule in MindInsight.
 Please follow the [Guide](https://www.mindspore.cn/install/en) here to install MindInsight.

 ## Usage